 I always thought I would have children by 30.
 I remember knowing I had goals before children.

 1. I wanted to spend some time with Tony as military life often provides physical separation.

 2. Finish college.

 This is how life went in a nutshell

 Before I was born my parents had trouble conceiving.
-It took them 5 years to have me, and my mom had to take the infertility drug Clomid to have my brother and I. She had hormonal imbalances.
-But I never considered I would go through my own struggles to motherhood.
+It took them 5 years to have me, and my mom had to take the infertility drug Clomid to have my brother and I. She had hormonal imbalances and no cycle.
+But I never considered I would go through my own struggles to motherhood since I have struggled a lot of my life already.
 She understands so much what it's like to wait for children.